 Huron Consulting Group

-SHOW FULL BIO » Andre is a Managing Director in Huron Consulting Group's Higher Education Practice.
+SHOW FULL BIO » Andrew is a Managing Director in Huron Consulting Group's Higher Education Practice.
 He helps colleges and universities maximize, allocate and leverage financial resources.
-Andrew’s optimization projects include revenue enhancement and cost reduction initiatives, financial modeling and budget planning initiatives; and organizational assessment and business process redesign initiatives.
-Andrew has led optimization projects at over 30 institutions and his recent clients include Auburn University, Purdue University, the University of Kentucky, Drexel University and Ohio University.
+Andrew’s optimization projects include revenue enhancement and cost reduction initiatives; financial modeling and budget planning initiatives; and organizational assessment and business process redesign initiatives.
+Andrew has led optimization projects at over 30 institutions and his recent clients include Auburn University, North Dakota University, the University of Kentucky, Drexel University and Ohio University.

 Associate Vice President

 University of North Dakota Main Campus

 SHOW FULL BIO » Peggy Lucke is the Associate Vice President for Finance and Operations at the University of North Dakota and is responsible for financial operations, reporting, tax compliance, student financial services, procurement, finance systems, debt management, budget and costing, parking, and transportation services.
 Ms. Lucke has served UND since 1972 in a number of support and leadership roles including internal auditor, grants officer, director of accounting, controller, interim vice president for finance and operations, and, since 2000, associate vice president for finance and operations.
 As associate vice president, Ms. Lucke has provided leadership to numerous special projects, including co-chairing a recent Space Utilization Analysis and Planning project.
 Ms. Lucke is a graduate of UND with a BSBA in accounting.

 The California State University System Office